SnapperGee/periodic-element/README.md

 whichever convention is most accurate.
 If you feel that it does it incorrectly in some regard, feel free to open an [issue][issues].

+## Misc.
+Package Info

+This lua module was written and intended for lua 5.1.
+It doesn't have any external dependencies and doesn't use many non standard features so it will most likely work with other later versions, but no guaranties are made to its reliability when used with versions other than lua 5.1.

+This package uses the rockspec 3.1 format.

 ## License

 This package uses the [MIT](./LICENSE.txt) license and is free to be used for whatever.